Around the Reservoir

 HOW IT FEELS

-HOW IT FEELS (2022) is a visual presentation of a body dysmorphic mind in the works.
+A visual presentation of a body dysmorphic mind in the works.
 The body contorts – presenting itself disconnected from the mind – as its own entity.
 The mind does not fully comprehend the reality of body image – and is hyper-conscious of how they appear to the outside world.
 Body dysmorphic feels are kept inside, usually, until the person affected implodes – there is a catharsis in letting go of the feeling – this is how it feels to process the indigestible.

-Total Running Time: 1:01
+Total Running Time: 01:01

 Media: video performance